Last reviewed 15 February 2021

-For everyday work activities, all premises will be dependent on the use of electricity to some degree.
-However, electrical system or equipment faults can result in persons receiving shocks or burns, or cause property damage and life risks through fire or explosion.
+All premises will be dependent on the use of electricity for everyday work activities to some degree.
+However, electrical system or equipment faults can result in people receiving shocks or burns, or cause property damage and risks to life through fire or explosion.

 More often than not, such faults and hazards will occur through a lack of appreciation of the dangers associated with electricity, and a lack of suitable management systems to control the safe purchase, use and maintenance of electrical equipment and associated systems.

-For those with responsibility for the management of premises, it is important that there is an appreciation of the hazards associated with electricity at work, and that a suitable management system is developed and implemented to manage the risks from electricity at work.
+It is important that those with responsibility for the management of a premises appreciate the hazards associated with electricity at work, and that a suitable management system is developed and implemented to manage the risks.

 Every year, many accidents at work involving electric shock or burns are reported to the Health and Safety Executive (HSE).
 Within the workplace, electricity can create a number of hazards such as: